Saswat1998/Brain-Tumor-Detection/README.md

 **Note:** sometimes viewing IPython notebooks using GitHub viewer doesn't work as expected, so you can always view them using [nbviewer](https://nbviewer.jupyter.org/).

+# Background
+Brain is a complex organ since it contains more than 10 billion working brain cells.
+Primary brain tumors can be either malignant (contain cancer cells) or benign (do not contain cancer cells).
+A primary brain tumor is a tumor which begins in the brain tissue.
+If a cancerous tumor starts elsewhere in the body, it can spread cancer cells, which grow in the brain.
+These type of tumors are called secondary or metastatic brain tumors.
+The malignant tumor tends to grow and spread in a rapid and uncontrolled way that can cause death and the Tumor are graded according to how aggressive.
+They are as:
+1. LGG: Low Grade Tumor (Benign stage)
+2. HGG: High Grade Tumor (Malignant stage)

 ## Data Augmentation:

 **Why did I use data augmentation?**